-What we like: Generous capacity and one of the toughest designs on the market.
+What we like: One of the toughest designs on the market.

 What we don’t: Overbuilt for most uses.

-YETI’s Hopper M30 above is the standard bearer in the premium soft cooler market, but Florida-based Engel offers a competitive and considerably cheaper alternative in their HD30.
-For $110 less than the M30, the HD30 sports a welded construction (most competitors are sewn) that’s designed to seal in cold and minimize leaks, is noticeably robust with an 840-denier shell and TPU film to reinforce the front and back, and can be toted via the thick handles or nicely padded shoulder strap.
+YETI’s Hopper M30 above is the standard bearer in the premium soft cooler market, but Florida-based Engel offers a competitive and considerably cheaper alternative in their HD20.
+For a whopping $150 less than the M30 (albeit with a minor drop in capacity), the HD20 sports a welded construction (most competitors are sewn) that’s designed to seal in cold and minimize leaks, is noticeably robust with an 840-denier shell and TPU film to reinforce the front and back, and can be toted via the thick handles or nicely padded shoulder strap.
 And a small but thoughtful touch: Engel included an integrated bottle opener, which is fairly uncommon in the soft cooler market and has come in handy on more than one occasion.

-It's clear that Engel put a lot of focus on ice retention with the HD30, including the welded construction, sealed zipper, and vacuum valve at the side that allows you to suck out excess air before use.
-In testing, we found that the cooler sealed nicely, which was a pleasant surprise given the zippered opening, but it didn’t keep our ice frozen for nearly as long as expected.
-For reference, Engel lists the HD30’s ice retention at three to four days, but ours only kept ice frozen for around 48 hours during testing in Utah.
-Further, the cooler takes considerable force to open: The zipper is noticeably stiff and requires lubrication to run smoothly (Engel does include a small tube with purchase), and the buckle-equipped “wings” at the sides only make the process more effortful.
-But again, this does help with leak-proofing, making the HD30 an especially capable pick for water-based activities like kayaking, paddle boarding, rafting, and more.
+It's clear that Engel put a lot of focus on ice retention with their HD collection, including the welded construction, sealed zipper, and vacuum valve at the side that allows you to suck out excess air before use.
+In testing the larger HD30 model (which is otherwise identical but currently out of stock), we found that the cooler sealed nicely, which was a pleasant surprise given the zippered opening, but it didn’t keep our ice frozen for nearly as long as expected.
+For reference, Engel lists the cooler’s ice retention at three to four days, but ours only kept ice frozen for around 48 hours during testing in Utah.
+Further, the design takes considerable force to open: The zipper is noticeably stiff and requires lubrication to run smoothly (Engel does include a small tube with purchase), and the buckle-equipped “wings” at the sides only make the process more effortful.
+But again, this does help with leak-proofing, making the Engel an especially capable pick for water-based activities like kayaking, paddle boarding, rafting, and more.